aalekseev/10-steps-security-pycon-ee-2020/slides/01-about-me.md

 Hello!

-My name is Anton, I am a full-stack developer at Thorgate - a digital agency focused on industry projects, as you know we value python community and organize code club and pycon, open-sourcing some of the libraries.
-We build our projects with a web framework that is build with python - called Django, and in this talk most of the examples and tools are related to it.
+My name is Anton, I am a full-stack developer at Thorgate.
+We build our projects with a Django web framework - it is build with python, and in this talk most of the examples and tools are related to this framework.

-I am not a security expert, just a regular software developer who decided to invest time into learning about security.
+A small disclamer - I am not a security expert, just a regular software developer who decided to invest time into learning about security.

-If you want to discuss more about security you can contact me in Discord or Twitter after the talk.
+And if you want to discuss more about security, or just let me know that this talk helped you to understand more about security you can contact me in Discord or Twitter, or Facebook event page after the talk.

 NEXT: How many data breaches that happaned this year do you know about?
 -->